pmndrs/jotai/docs/core.md

 ## useAtom

 The useAtom hook is to read an atom value stored in the Provider.
 It returns the atom value and an updating function as a tuple, just like useState.
 It takes an atom config created with `atom()`.
 Initially, there is no value stored in the Provider.
 The first time the atom is used via `useAtom`, it will add an initial value in the Provider.
 If the atom is a derived atom, the read function is executed to compute an initial value.
-When an atom is no longer used, meaning the component using it is unmounted, the value is removed from the Provider.
+When an atom is no longer used, meaning all the components using it is unmounted, and the atom config no longer exists, the value is removed from the Provider.

 ```js
 const [value, updateValue] = useAtom(anAtom)